River Cruising with Dietary Restrictions

 In a word, yes!
 Whether you’re vegan, gluten-free or lactose-intolerant, you can still get your fill, and enjoy every bite, when you cruise.
 There’s no need to miss out on all the great culinary offerings onboard or onshore, where there are bound to be local delicacies you’d love to try.
 Today, more than ever, cruise lines are adapting to passengers’ dietary requirements and ensuring that all palates and preferences are accounted for.

-That said, preparation and forward thinking is key.
-I’ll offer some tips here for considering a cruise when you have dietary restrictions, then together we can look at your choices and determine which will be the best option for you, while satisfying your foodie predilections.
+That said, preparation and forward-thinking are key.
+I’ll offer some tips here for considering a cruise when you have dietary restrictions, then together we can look at your choices and determine which will be the best option for you while satisfying your foodie predilections.

 Communicate on the Culinary Front